 In general, it’s pretty reasonable to expect a partner to reply within a day most of the time, unless you know they won’t be available for some reason.

-If you consistently don’t get replies, especially when you’re trying to make plans, or you get half-replies that don’t fully answer your question, you might want to bring this up in person.
+If you consistently don’t get replies, especially when you’re trying to make plans, or if you get half-replies that don’t fully answer your question, you might want to bring this up in person.

 It’s possible your partner just doesn’t love texting.
 But this can also suggest emotional unavailability.